oracle/terraform-provider-oci/website/docs/d/objectstorage_objects.html.markdown

 * `namespace` - (Required) The Object Storage namespace used for the request.
 * `prefix` - (Optional) The string to use for matching against the start of object names in a list query.
 * `start` - (Optional) Object names returned by a list query must be greater or equal to this parameter.
+* `start_after` - (Optional) Object names returned by a list query must be greater than this parameter.

 ## Attributes Reference